Anheurystics/Wyatt/docs/TUTORIAL.md

 <div style="page-break-after: always;"></div>

 ## Part 3: Transformation
-If we want to move our geometry, we can't just modify the vertices manually per loop and re-upload.
-We have to use a construct called a `matrix` to perform operations on each individual vertex position.
+To move the shape, modifying the vertices manually per loop and re-uploading would work, but would be highly inefficient.
+Matrices, used in linear algebra, could be used to perform operations (transformations) on each individual vertex position.

 There are three fundamental matrix transformation operations:
 1. Scale matrix
 2. Rotation matrix
 3. Translation matrix

-While you could specify these matrices yourselves, it is easier to use helper functions located in the `utils.gfx` file (you have to include `utils.gfx` at the very top).
+While you could specify these matrices yourselves, it is easier to use helper functions located in the `utils.gfx` file (you have to include `utils.gfx` at the very beginning of the file).
 Example usages of the helper functions are listed below.
 ```js
 import "utils.gfx"